 This moment helped catalyze an era of rapid change in the practice of land conservation and enabled new possibilities for knowledge sharing and cross-border collaboration.
 From this grew several regional conservation networks, including Eurosite—the European Land Conservation Network (ELCN).

 A decade later, participants at the fourth ILCN Global Congress referred often to a global private and civic land conservation movement.
 This movement, though long percolating in national and regional silos, did not exist on an international scale just a few years back.
-In Australia, its impacts are clear and traceable, most notably, to a few areas of particular growth.
+In Australia, the impacts of this movement are clear and traceable, most notably, to a few areas of growth.

 Relating, networking, and collaborating